 - Detecting anomalies and patterns in data

 But while AI might one day fulfill its prophecy of replacing human beings in the workforce, the reality is that today’s technology isn’t sophisticated enough to do that just yet.
-Nor is it something that consumers want, with a 2018 survey showing that over 50% of consumers were disappointed with their last chatbot experience, and 98% of customers admitted that they try to skip a company’s IVR to go straight to a human agent.
+Nor is it something that consumers want, with a 2018 survey showing that over 50% of consumers were disappointed with their last chatbot experience, and 98% of customers admitted that they try to skip a company’s IVR support system to go straight to a human agent.

 So where a task involves conversing with your customers with a level of empathy, or recognizing and understanding nuance, that’s probably not the best place to deploy your ML resources.

-The string of recent and high-publicity missteps—from racist chatbots, to thieving AI— highlights the need for companies to put clear and consistent guardrails around their AI technology.
+The string of recent and high-publicity missteps—from racist chatbots, to thieving AI— highlights the need for companies to put clear and consistent guardrails around their customer service AI technology.
 And that’s all the more pertinent if you’re using it in a capacity that impacts your customers directly.

 - We start by suggesting actions to agents, streamlining customer service while keeping a human in the loop.